raphaelvallat/conn_tools/README.md

 This is a Matlab tool born from pratical needs during the analysis of second-level results in CONN ROI-to-ROI analysis.

+The two main functions are:

-- Extract and export ROI-to-ROI connectivity matrices from CONN/results/secondlevel/ folder
+- extract_correl_mat: Extract and export ROI-to-ROI connectivity matrices from CONN/results/secondlevel/ folder

-- Heatmap plot
+- plot_correl_mat: Heatmap plot of the brain connectivity matrix

 # Tutorial & Examples